Remembrance Day 2020.

 “When our perils are past, shall our gratitude sleep?” – George Canning.

-In this mixed media journal entry for Remembrance Day, 2016, I wanted to show the veteran remembering the atrocities he witnessed on the battlefield as a young man.
+In this mixed media journal entry for Remembrance Day, 2016, I attempted to paint the veteran remembering the atrocities he witnessed on the battlefield as a young man.

 The memories of friends dying on the battlefield, of youthful energy spent fighting in the muck and rat infested trenches of foreign soils, of innocence changed to cynicism, of peace of mind, and of contented sleep turned into nightmares of bombs landing nearby, and enemy fire approaching ever closer…

 We had such a man in our family.

 The above photo appeared in a local Canadian newspaper.
 The family was unaware that the photographer had taken Uncle George’s photo during the ceremony on November 11, 2011.

 Nor did the family know at the time that this would be his last Remembrance Day.